-London True Wage: Real Pay After Commute and Work Costs
+London Salary After Tax, Commute and Work Costs

 London's median monthly pay is £3,031 — the highest of any UK city.
-But the average London resident spends 54.8 minutes travelling each day, and only 22% can reach the city centre by public transport in 30 minutes.
+But TfL reports the average London resident spends 54.8 minutes travelling each day across all purposes, and only 22% can reach the city centre by public transport in 30 minutes.
 This calculator converts your gross salary into an effective real hourly rate after tax, commuting time and recurring work costs, so you can compare London offers on equal terms.

 Key figure54.8 min avg daily travel